Notes

 Dim light.
 Smells of soil and putridity.

-Three zinc-plated troughs line the other walls.
-One is full of broad log rounds, one of dung.
-Another contains jumbled bones with meat still on them, rotting.
+Three zinc-plated troughs line the eastern walls.
+One full of broad log rounds, one of dung, one of jumbled bones and rotting meat.

 - Wood: White, rich-smelling saucers.
 Eatable.
 (Lancella)

-- Flesh & bone: small, earlike pink shapes.
+- Flesh and bone: Small, earlike pink shapes.
 Harmless.
 (Auris)

 Lit.
 Greenish tinted.
 Windows covered in algae and vines on the inside.

-Inside, in the bathtub, there is a cockroach the size of a goat.
+Inside the bathtub: A cockroach the size of a goat.
 If disturbed, it rushes out, attempting to knock down the closest cutter in the way with Savage 5.
 It skitters upstairs, becoming a nuisance.
 Add it to the unlocked encounters list.

 - Sink cabinet, shattered.
-There is an unopened pot of soothing ointment and a bottle of aromatic spirits.
+Unopened pot of soothing ointment and a bottle of aromatic spirits.

 - The toilet is full of dung and a flush of 4 huge Gloria cyanescens.

-On the wall, there is a gilt portrait of a genderless Firl with bold eyebrows wearing an antique mink.
+On the wall hangs a gilt portrait of a genderless Firl with bold eyebrows wearing an antique mink.
 Still in good condition.
 Titled The Young Master of Gunsway, signed “Villem Roche,” and dated 3.225.

 1.4.2 | grue closet

-Beside the door, there is a syringe sprayer full of some liquid.
-It is salty.
+Beside the door hangs a syringe sprayer full of salty liquid.

-- It’s full of grisodate tonic.
+- It’s full of grisodate tonic (6 units.)
 Fatal to grues and mycopaths.
-There’s 4 units of tonic inside (max 6.)
-No roll required to spray, but targets may dodge.
+No roll required to spray, but grues may dodge.

 Topic: Medicine, Plague, Monsters, Anatomy, etc.